Data Model

 The health of the same animal could be assessed under different Surveillance Activities.
 For example, a ranger finds a sick animal in a specific date and assess it health and potential cause of disease as part of Surveillance Activity 1.
 Then, the animal is taken to a rehabilitation center where its health is assessed again at admission and samples are collected for testing as part of Surveillance Activity 2.
 Finally, the animal health at the rehabilitation center is assessed again three months later and samples are collected again in order to learn what pathogens are circulating within the facility as part of Surveillance Activity 3.

-In this case there are three Projects, Surveillance Activities, Field Visits, Events, and Collections independently of each other.
+In this case there are three potential Projects, Surveillance Activities, Field Visits, Events, and Collections Points independently of each other.
 There are two Locations.
 The Animal Source belongs to three Surveillance Activities.
 The Source Records and Specimens belong to a single Surveillance Activity just like the Diagnostics completed in Surveillance in Surveillance Activity 2 and 3.

 Therefore, Surveillance Activities can be interconnected through common units or the reuse of units generated by previous Surveillance Activities.

-Sources in Surveillance Activity but not Present in any Event
+Sources in Surveillance Activity but not present in any Event

 Studies that track marked individuals over time could succeed in capturing all individually identified animals, so all these Sources are included as Source Records at least once during the study period.
 However, it is also possible that only a proportion of the individualized Sources are captured or sight during the Surveillance Activity, so these Sources are not present as Source Record of any Event.
 For the second possibility, it is still important to track the Sources that were part of the sampling frame and censoring them when they were nor part of any Event.

-For this reason, the data model can assigned a Surveillance Activity to a Source without including any Field Visits, Location, Event, or Collection.
+For this reason, the data model can assigned a Surveillance Activity to a Source without including any Field Visits, Location, Event, or Collection Point.
 When the study is completed, it will be possible to identify all the Sources involved in the study including those that were never captured (Source 3 in the figure below).

 Outbreak Investigation